-On behalf of the Board of Directors of Delong Holdings Limited ("Delong" or the "Company", together with its subsidiaries, the "Group"), we are pleased to present to you the Annual Report of the Group for the financial year ended 31 December 2016 ("FY2016").
+On behalf of the Board of Directors (the "Board") and Management of Delong Holdings Limited ("Delong" or the "Group"), I am pleased to present to you the annual report of the Group for the financial year ended 31 December 2018 ("FY2018").

-To our customers, suppliers and business associates, I must express our sincere appreciation for their continuing support.
-Finally, I would like to specially thank our shareholders for your commitment, continued support and loyalty to the Group.
+To our customers, suppliers and business associates, I would like to express my sincere appreciation for their continuing support.
+Finally, I would like to specially thank our shareholders for the continued support and belief in Delong despite the challenging business environment.